burni2001/Crusade-Score-Calculator/README.md

 3. Click "Apply Values" to fill in the form
 4. Adjust modifiers and other settings as needed
 5. Export your results as CSV or PNG
+6. Import up to 3 CSV files in to accumulate results

 ## Technology